Information for Authors

 Payment: As a fair and non-commercial Open Access publisher our priority is to ensure that the best monographs and textbooks are freely available to readers through our online reader.
 Depending on a number of factors including, for example, the length of the manuscript and number of images, it typically costs £3,500 to produce and market a book.
 We ensure sustainability by selling digital and paper copies, and through our Library Membership Scheme.
 We don't require authors to pay for publication although many are able to apply for grants from their university and elsewhere.
 We provide information on possible sources of publishing grants for Open Access books and support our authors throughout the application process.
 Whenever the author is able to source a full subvention and the grant obtained covers the whole amount needed to produce the book, the downloadable PDF edition is also made available for free.
 For more information on available grants and how to apply, see our Authors' Guide.

-Preservation of your work: OBP titles are preserved in the UK legal deposit libraries at the British Library, Portico, OpenEdition, Google Books and the Internet Archive, in addition we encourage authors to self-archive their works by uploading published editions to their own institutional repositories.
+Preservation of your work: OBP titles are preserved in the UK legal deposit libraries at the British Library, Portico, OpenEdition, Google Books and the Internet Archive.
 In order to ensure that our titles are preserved into the future we subscribe to Portico, one of the main digital archiving services.
 All our titles are available through Google Books, which itself is committed to long term preservation of their digital editions.We have also partnered with OpenEdition—a resource for Open Access books serving individuals and libraries—which ensures preservation of all the titles in their catalogue, and we upload digital editions of titles to the British Library where our content is also stored in perpetuity.
 The html editions of all our titles, together with any web-links embedded into the publication, are uploaded to the Internet Archive's WayBack Machine at the time of publication.
 Authors are free to self-archive digital editions as they see fit, and we particularly encourage authors to use institutional repositories for this purpose.
 We are also happy to submit published editions of works to specific repositories as may be required or mandated by funding bodies and research organisations.
 Because our books are Open Access and under Creative Commons licences they will be available to all in the future through the above organizations and elsewhere, even if OBP should cease to exist.

 OBP allocate DOI at both book and chapter level.